almende/eve/java_configuration.md

   development mode.
 - `Production`, which is used when the project is deployed on App Engine.

-There is one context available on Google App Engine: `DatastoreContextFactory`, which uses Google Datastore to persist the state of the agents.
+There is one context available on Google App Engine: `DatastoreContext`, which uses Google Datastore to persist the state of the agents.
 The Datastore context does not need any additional configuration.